wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 **Why People Consider Fine-tuning:**

-- Make the model more specialized for specific tasks
+- Make the model more specialized for specific tasks and domains
 - Improve performance for domain-specific language
 - Ensure consistent outputs